awsdocs/iam-user-guide/doc_source/id_credentials_mfa_lost-or-broken.md

 **To get help for an MFA device as an IAM user**

-1. Contact the system administrator or other person who gave you the user name and password for the IAM user\.
+1. Contact the AWS administrator or other person who gave you the user name and password for the IAM user\.
 The administrator must deactivate the MFA device as described in [Deactivating MFA Devices](id_credentials_mfa_disable.md) so that you can sign in\.

 1. If you are using a hardware MFA device, contact the third\-party provider for help fixing or replacing the device\.
 After you have the new physical MFA device, enable the device as described in [Enabling a Hardware MFA Device \(Console\)](id_credentials_mfa_enable_physical.md)\.